 The CFO must collaborate regularly with managers and executives from across the company.
 What’s more, the finance chief regularly makes decisions that affect the whole organization.
 That’s why it’s critical for the CFO to have a thorough understanding of how the company is organized, what its most and least profitable sectors are, and the competition and risks it faces.

 Cross-training and job shadowing are two good ways to start developing this deep knowledge.
 For instance, if you’ve always worked as a staff accountant, talk to your manager about doing a stint in, say, the operations or manufacturing department.
 If that’s not possible, try volunteering to serve as your department’s representative on cross-functional committees.
 This can allow you to develop relationships with people outside your department who can help you learn even more about the different areas in your organization.

-In a Robert Half survey, 82% of CFOs said they’re collaborating more with their company’s CIO than they did three years ago, particularly on business system changes, technology investments, cybersecurity, and digital transformation initiatives.
+In a Robert Half survey, 74% of CFOs said they’re collaborating more with their company’s CIO than they did three years ago, particularly on technology investments, business system changes, cybersecurity, and digital transformation initiatives.
 This partnership helps companies make smarter IT investments, improve the security of their data, and procure the digital tools that provide real-time information on challenges and opportunities.

 Those looking for advice on how to become a CFO should make every effort to keep up to date on the latest directions in IT in both the company and its industry.
 Become well-versed in trends in digital transformation and understand emerging tech tools that will help give your company a competitive advantage by boosting efficiency and reducing risk.